Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 For each interface in the XML IDL file the generator creates one class that represents it.
 The class is de facto an interface which shall be implemented by the class inheriting it.
 The class' constructor takes care of registering all methods, signals and properties.
 For each D-Bus method there is a pure virtual member function.
 These pure virtual functions must be implemented in the child class.
 For each signal, there is a public function member that emits this signal.

-Generated adaptor classes support move semantics.
-They are moveable but not copyable.
+Generated adaptor classes are not copyable and not moveable by design.
+One can create them on the heap and manage them in e.g. a `std::unique_ptr` if move semantics is needed (for example, when they are stored in a container).

 ```cpp
 /*